SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Numerical results

 About the tangential $L^{\infty}_{L^2}$-norm we observe higher than expected $\bigo(h^3)$ convergence for both \emph{cases} (since $\Delta t \sim h^2$), which shows that the spatial error is dominant; see \cref{theorem: Velocity Error Estimates UNS}.
 This behavior, regarding the spatial error, aligns with previous findings on the optimal convergence of the tangential velocity in the Stokes case; see \cite[Section 6.4]{elliott2024sfem}.
 In fact, due to the tangential Ritz-Stokes bounds \eqref{eq: Error Bounds Ritz-Stokes L2 improved UNS} and \eqref{eq: Error Bounds Ritz-Stokes L2 UNS} we should expect this type of convergence, despite not deriving such estimate.
-On the other hand, regarding the full $L^{\infty}_{L^2}$ velocity error, we observe that the convergence rate for the $k_\lambda=k_u$ \emph{case} ($\bigo(h^3)$) , is one order higher $(\bigo(h^2))$ compared to the $k_\lambda=k_u-1$ \emph{case}.
-This, again, aligns with previously proved estimates for the Stoke cases in \cite[Section 6.4]{elliott2024sfem}.

-Lastly, about the tangential approximation, determined by $\mathcal{E}_{\bfng}^{L^{\infty}_{L^2}}$, exhibits the expected characteristics of $\bigo(h^2)$ order of convergence when $k_{\lambda} = k_u -1$, while when $k_{\lambda} = k_u$ we observe a $\bigo(h^{2.5})$ convergence rate.
-This, once again, despite not deriving such estimate, exhibits similar behaviour to the Stokes case; see \cite[Theorem 6.16]{elliott2024sfem}.
-This estimate can be proven with the help of the Ritz-Stokes estimates \eqref{eq: Error Bounds Ritz-Stokes L2 improved UNS}.
+Regarding the normal approximation, determined by $\bfe_{\bfng}^{L^{\infty}({L^2})}$, we see that it exhibits the expected characteristics of $\bigo(h^2)$ order of convergence when $k_{\lambda} = k_u -1$, while when $k_{\lambda} = k_u$ we observe $\bigo(h^{2.5})$ convergence rate, which despite not deriving such estimate, exhibits similar behavior to the Stokes case; see \cite[Theorem 6.16]{elliott2024sfem} or the Ritz-Stokes estimate \eqref{eq: Error Bounds Ritz-Stokes L2 improved UNS}.